lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 03:06 PM)_

-> That way you can beat up “evil-doers" quicker
+> That way you can beat up "evil-doers" quicker

 **PlasmaPerson** _(28-Oct-18 03:06 PM)_